dxatscale/sfpowerkit/README.md

 ## `sfpowerkit:source:apextestsuite:convert`

-Converts an apex test suite to its consituent apex classes as a single line separated by commas, so that it can be used for metadata api deployment
+Converts an apex test suite to its consituent apex classes as a single line separated by commas, so that it can be used along with metadata validate only deployment

 ```
 USAGE